LingoNMBU/FYS4150-Project-4/README.md

 # FYS4150-Project-4
-Project 4 computational physics:
+Project 4 computational physics: Jupyter is ok i guess

-Wohooo another one let's go!

 problem 4,5 and 6: data is generated with is with